ashmind/CopyAndReplace/readme.md

   4. ####Does the replacement parse source code?

-    No. CopyAndReplace just does a text-baed replace, simple aside from smart casing.
+    No. CopyAndReplace just does a simple text-based replace (aside from smart casing).
-    However, given that the file being replaced is a new copy, there is no need to refactor references to it.
+    However, given that the file being changed is a new copy, there is no need to do any refactoring.

 ### Future plans